1953 Iranian coup d'état: United States' role

-As a condition for restoring the Anglo-Iranian Oil Company, in 1954 the US required removal of the AIOC's monopoly; five American petroleum companies, Royal Dutch Shell, and the Compagnie Française des Pétroles, were to draw Iran's petroleum after the successful coup d'état—Operation Ajax.
+As a condition for restoring the Anglo-Iranian Oil Company, in 1954 the US required removal of the AIOC's monopoly; five American petroleum companies, Royal Dutch Shell, and the Compagnie Française des Pétroles were to draw Iran's petroleum after the successful coup d'état—Operation Ajax.
 The Shah declared this to be a "victory" for Iranians, with the massive influx of money from this agreement resolving the economic collapse from the last three years, and allowing him to carry out his planned modernization projects.

 As part of that, the CIA organized anti-Communist guerrillas to fight the Tudeh Party if they seized power in the chaos of Operation Ajax.
 Released National Security Archive documents showed that Undersecretary of State Walter Bedell Smith reported that the CIA had agreed with Qashqai tribal leaders, in south Iran, to establish a clandestine safe haven from which U.S.-funded guerrillas and spies could operate.

 The CIA sent Major General Norman Schwarzkopf Sr. to persuade the exiled Shah to return to rule Iran.
 Schwarzkopf trained the security forces that would become known as SAVAK to secure the shah's hold on power.

 According to a heavily redacted CIA document released to the National Security Archive in response to a Freedom of Information request, "Available documents do not indicate who authorized CIA to begin planning the operation, but it almost certainly was President Eisenhower himself.
-Eisenhower biographer Stephen Ambrose has written that the absence of documentation reflected the President's style."
+Eisenhower biographer Stephen E. Ambrose has written that the absence of documentation reflected the President's style."

 The CIA document then quotes from the Ambrose biography of Eisenhower:

 Before going into the operation, Ajax had to have the approval of the President.
 Eisenhower participated in none of the meetings that set up Ajax; he received only oral reports on the plan; and he did not discuss it with his Cabinet or the NSC.
 Establishing a pattern he would hold to throughout his Presidency, he kept his distance and left no documents behind that could implicate the President in any projected coup.
 But in the privacy of the Oval Office, over cocktails, he was kept informed by Foster Dulles, and he maintained a tight control over the activities of the CIA.